HarrisonGearhart/Hangman-Game/README.md

 - [Contact](#contact)

 ## Introduction
 Welcome to the **Hangman Game**!
-This is a fun and interactive game where you guess the word before you run out of attempts.
+This is a fun and interactive game where you pick a catagory and are given a word. clicking letters is how you guess and when the stick figure is finished, that means youre out of attempts.

 ## Features
 - Interactive gameplay